What Is Agammaglobulinemia?

 To diagnose AGMX, your child’s doctor will need a complete medical history.
-He will also perform a physical examination.
-Blood samples will be taken to look for immune system problems.
+They will also perform a physical examination.
+They will take blood samples to look for immune system problems.

-Various tests can be used to determine the antibody levels in your child’s blood.
+Various tests can determine the antibody levels in your child’s blood.
 These include flow cytometry, quantitative immunoglobulins, and immunoelectrophoresis.

 AGMX treatment depends on a number of factors.
-Your child’s age, overall health, and medical history will be taken into account.
-So will the severity of the condition.
-One common form of treatment is intravenous antibody replacement.
-Antibodies are infused directly into the bloodstream to help stop infections.
+These factors include your child’s age, overall health, medical history, and the severity of the condition.
+One common form of treatment is to replace the antibodies in the blood.
+Your child will receive antibodies directly into the bloodstream to help stop infections.
 This is also known as gamma globulin therapy.

 If your child has AGMX, there are other things you should be aware of.
 Children with AGMX should always seek immediate treatment for any infection or illness.
 They should also avoid live viral vaccinations.
 In a child with AGMX, a live vaccine could cause the disease instead of helping prevent it.

 Children with AGMX can live healthy lives.
 They can even participate in normal activities, including sports.
-However, it is important for them to be diagnosed early and treated successfully.
+However, it’s important for them to receive an early diagnosis and successful treatment.